 The iconic and internationally-shopped tea and coffee specialty company, Murchie’s, whose history in Canada dates back to 1894, was in large part responsible for the birth of Starbucks; yes, you read that right.
 Read on to find out more…

 Several years ago, on an extended vacation in beautiful British Columbia, a visit to Murchie’s flagship store/coffee shop was in order.
 It was … amazing!
-This was our first brush and contact with this expansive company, founded so long ago by John Murchie (he emigrated from Scotland the year he opened his first store in Richmond, B.C.).
+This was our first brush and contact with this expansive company, founded so long ago by John Murchie (he emigrated from Scotland the year he opened his first store in New Westminster, B.C.).
 I’m not really much of a tea drinker, but their unique blends of tea, as well as sheer number of blends, didn’t fail to generate interest.
 We sat inside in their lovely 110-seat café, had some excellent coffee, and had one of their delicious scones.
 Now, I really like other specialty coffee and tea houses—Second Cup and Timothy’s come to mind—but Murchie’s proved to be something on the extraordinary side.
 I left that day knowing I would be ordering their products in the future.

 Murchie’s Brick & Mortar stores, and their manufacturing plant, are all located in British Columbia.
 But you can find out more about Murchie’s through reputable sources.
 For example, they have been listed and rated by many reviewers: urbanspoon has 90% or better customer satisfaction ratings for their various physical locations.
 Yelp has quite a few reviews as well.
 And there are numerous people I found who have written or blogged expressly about Murchie’s.
 Our Adventures House Sitting has written about them, The Art of Tea has, and many more.
 You can visit Murchie’s website yourself, find them on Twitter, or find them on Facebook.